ramosrenzo/COVID-LLM/README.md

 ```

 ### Run Classifier
 The build script `run.py` handles training, testing, and plotting of AUROC and AUPRC scores for COVID-19 status classification.
-Trained models are stored in the `trained_models_<model>` folder and plots are stored in the `figures` folder.
-Use a target argument to specify which model to run:
+Trained classifiers are stored in the `trained_models_<LLM>` folder and plots are stored in the `figures` folder.
+Use a target argument to specify which LLM's embeddings to use for classification:
-- `aam` - Runs AAM.
+- `aam` - Uses AAM embeddings.

-- `dnabert` - Runs DNABERT.
+- `dnabert` - Uses DNABERT embeddings.

-- `dnabert-2` – Runs DNABERT-2.
+- `dnabert-2` – Uses DNABERT-2 embeddings.

-- `grover` – Runs GROVER.
+- `grover` – Uses GROVER embeddings.

 Use a second target argument to specify which stage of the pipeline to execute: